interlay/interbtc-spec/polkabtc-spec/docs/source/spec/fee.rst

 distributeRelayerRewards
 ------------------------

 Specifies the distribution of fees in the Staked Relayer fee pool among individual Staked Relayers.

-- Initial values:
+This function can implement different reward distributions.
+We differentiate if the BTC-Parachain operates with the SLA model or without.

+- SLA model deactivated:
     - 100% of Staked Relayer fees distributed among active relayers proportional to their locked stake.
+- SLA model activated:
+    - We distribute rewards to Staked Relayers, based on a scoring system which takes into account their SLA and locked stake.
+    - :math:`\text{score(relayer)} = \text{relayer.sla} * \text{relayer.stake}`
+    - :math:`\text{reward(relayer)} = \text{totalReward} / \text{totalRelayerScore} * \text{relayer.score}` where totalReward is the amount of fees currently distributed and totalRelayerScore is the sum of the scores of all active Staked Relayers.

 Specification
 .............